 Navy's Patriot League Champions and Award Winners by Sport

 Now in its third decade as an all-sport conference combining academic and athletic excellence, the Patriot League sponsors championships in 24 men and women's sports.
-Initially started as an NCAA Division I-AA football conference in 1986, the Patriot League became an all-sport conference in 1990 and includes American, Army, Bucknell, Colgate, Holy Cross, Lafayette, Lehigh and Navy as full members, and Fordham, Georgetown and MIT as associate members.
-Boston University will join the Patriot League as a full member beginning in the 2013-14 season.
+Initially started as an NCAA Division I-AA football conference in 1986, the Patriot League became an all-sport conference in 1990 and includes American, Army, Boston University, Bucknell, Colgate, Holy Cross, Lafayette, Lehigh, Loyola and Navy as full members, and Fordham, Georgetown and MIT as associate members.
+Boston University and Loyola University join the Patriot League beginning with the 2013-14 season.
 These institutions are among the oldest and most prestigious in the nation and their alumni have and continue to play leadership roles in shaping our country.

 Since 1998, the Patriot League has ranked first each year among all Division I conferences awarding athletic aid in the NCAA Graduation Rate Report.
-The League finished at the top spot with nearly all of its teams reporting a graduation rate of 85 percent or higher in the most recent data.
-In addition, 84 teams from Patriot League full-member institutions earned NCAA Academic Performance Program Public Recognition Awards after posting academic progress rate scores in the top 10 percent of all squads in their respective sports.
+The League also had 80 percent of its teams posting an APR score of 985 or higher in the most recent data, and 71 Patriot League teams earned NCAA Academic Performance Program Public Recognition Awards after posting academic progress rate scores in the top-10 percent of all squads in their respective sports.

-79 Patriot League teams, and 84 overall from full-member institutions, earned Public Recognition Awards from the NCAA for finishing in the top 10 percent of all teams in the most recent four-year APR scores.
+- 71 Patriot League teams, and 74 from full-member institutions, received NCAA Public Recognition Awards for finishing in the top-10 percent of their sport in APR data.

-- Navy's Jess Palacio and Colgate's Elise DeRoo were nominees from the Patriot League for the NCAA Woman of the Year award.
+- Navy's Laura Gorinski (Women's Swimming) and Army's Ariana Mankus (Volleyball) were the Patriot League nominees for the NCAA Woman of the Year award.